 After you safely transport and store the propane tank, separate the griddle’s cooktop from the griddle’s frame.
 Use a Phillips-head screwdriver to remove the screws that connect the burner to the griddle, as well as the burner tubes.

 If you have a Blackstone Rangetop Combo model, use a Phillips-head screwdriver, as well as an adjustable wrench, to remove the screws and nuts.
 Then, place the burners aside.

-After you remove the orifices from the valves, utilize the thread check gage to verify the threads.
+After you remove the orifices from the valves, utilize the thread check gauge to verify the threads.
 Then, thread the gauge into the propane orifices.
-While completing this process, it’s vital not to use too much force in order to avoid crossing the orifice threads.
+While completing this process, it’s vital not to use too much force to avoid crossing the orifice threads.

 Once you’ve completed the last step, install the threaded natural gas orifices into the valves.
 Apply the thread sealant before attaching the orifices.
 It’s recommended to first tighten the orifices by hand before transitioning to the 7-millimeter wrench.

 Again, it’s important not to over-tighten the orifices during this stage, as the valves are made of brass and susceptible to damage.